Skip to main content

 To: TDs & Senators from the People of Ireland

-Now We're Calling on Government to Progress Legislation for Assisted Dying
+We're Calling on our new Government within 100 Days to Progress Legislation for Assisted Dying

 Dying people, who want this valid end of life choice don't have time to wait or waste.